smerzbach/matlabtools/README.md

 in general, as it is so much nicer to do input checks and parsing in Matlab than in C/C++!
 Besides that, you can use the m-file to display help texts, which is not possible with compilable source code only.

+## OpenEXR-reading and writing

+Most existing solutions for loading or saving EXR images in Matlab are limited.
+Many only support RGB(A), even though OpenEXR supports an arbitrary number of images.
+In this repo, you can find the functions `exr_read()`, `exr_write()` and `exr_query()`, which provide reading, writing and meta data functionality.
+They are wrapper Matlab functions around C++ code that make use of the nice header-only [tinyexr](https://github.com/syoyo/tinyexr) library by Syoyo Fujita.
+They automatically compile on the first call, and I/O speeds are fast.
+They support reading and writing arbitrary channel numbers with all supported pixel formats (half and single precision float, as well as uint32).
+More advanced OpenEXR features like tiled or deep images are currently not supported, but can be added easily.

 # convenience functions
 Matlab's toolset is great and all, but some of its functions have annoying syntaxes that drive you